 Although an appreciable quantity of the aggregate resource of the Upper Hat Creek Valley would be affected by the project, this effect would be mitigated if at least some of the aggregate was stockpiled for later excavation and/or partly compensated by the use of fly ash and bottom ash for road construction.
-As a result of these considerations the effect of the project on the aggregate resource in the Upper Hat Creek Valley would be minimal and could enhance the project.
-The use of sand from the quarry at Boston Flats could be partly affected by the water The appreciable quantities of sand and gravel in the pipeline.
-Thompson River Valley would compensate for the loss of all or part of this sand.
+As a result of these considerations the effect of the project on the aggregate resource in the Upper Hat Creek Valley would be minimal and could enhance the utilization of aggregate.
+The use of sand from the quarry at Boston Flats could be partly affected by the water pipeline.
+The appreciable quantities of sand and gravel in the Thompson River Valley could provide an alternative source of sand.
 It is expected that a small increased cost could result from transportation and possibly royalty payments if an alternate site was considered.
 Because the quantity consumed is small, the incremental cost would be minimal.